 Market transformation experience has taught us that well-chosen and vetted MPIs are critical to MTI risk management and success.
 Yet there has been a tendency to judge market progress primarily on units of adoption.
-This metric can be a misleading indicator of success for MTIs in their early years because market share and adoption typically increase slowly and accelerate only after addressing critical market barriers, such as - in the case of RHPs - availability of products appropriate for California's climate and window types, product availability in brick-and-mortar stores, product differentiation and labeling, and consumer awareness.
+This metric can be a misleading indicator of success for MTIs in their early years because market share and adoption typically increase slowly and accelerate only after addressing critical market barriers, such as - in the case of induction cooking - availability of affordable battery equipped products and consumer awareness of the product's health and safety benefits.
 Therefore, to appropriately evaluate market progress and ensure accountability, the evaluator must assess short- and medium-term MPIs that align with the logic model.
-While market adoption of RHPs is forecast to take several years to accelerate and become a strong indicator of market progress, the evaluator will assess units of adoption from the outset because they are a primary input of paramount importance to estimating MTI incremental impact and cost-effectiveness.
+While market adoption of induction cooking is forecasted to take several years to accelerate and become a strong indicator of market progress, the evaluator will assess units of adoption from the outset because they are a primary input of paramount importance to estimating MTI incremental impact and cost-effectiveness.